 Many brands that offer sugar- or fat-free versions of these dessert options may still contain artificial sweeteners.

 Check the nutritional facts to see how they fit into the overall diet for the day is important.

 Homemade baked goods made with stevia

-For people working with dietitians to develop a meal plan, it is important to talk about possible issues with adding ice cream to the diet, or ways to make it work.
+For people working with dietitians to develop a meal plan, talk about possible issues with adding ice cream to the diet or ways to make it work.

 In any case, with the right research and dietary adjustments, people with diabetes can safely eat ice cream.

 I still feel hungry after meals.
 What is the best way to reduce calories without making myself hungry?